 Have you ever come across a Mode of Operation while opening a new account?
 It can be a savings bank account or a current account.
 The mode of Operation in a bank account is a necessity that every account holder has to declare.

-It enables you how to access your bank account in various ways.
-A bank account can be of many forms- single account, joint account, business account, company account, government account etc. Mode of operation gives a mandate on how these accounts will be operated.
+It enables you to access your bank account in various ways.
+A bank account can take many forms: a single account, joint account, business account, company account, government account, etc. The mode of operation gives a mandate on how these accounts will be operated.

 What Is the Mode of Operation?

-It is quite common in normal banking transactions and it is essential too.
+It is quite common in normal banking transactions, and it is essential too.
 Without giving a proper mandate to your bank, they may not allow you to operate your account.
-Weird it may sound, but it’s essential for the bank account to run smoothly.
+It may sound weird, but it’s essential for the bank account to run smoothly.

 You might find different ways to do it.
-Just for example- An account in a single name is usually a single operator by default and an account in a joint name has multiple account operators.
+For example, An account in a single name usually has a single operator by default, and an account in a joint name has multiple account operators.
 That’s where the mode of operation comes in.

 Below is a part of the account opening form.
-You may find a section where you need to select the mode of operations when opening a bank account.
+You may find a section where you need to select the mode of operation when opening a bank account.

-Types of Mode of Operation in Bank Account.
+Types of Mode of Operation in a Bank Account.

-As the name suggests, it describes how your account will be operated and by whom?
-When you are about to tick your choice you will see these options.
+As the name suggests, it describes how your account will be operated and by whom.
+When you are about to select your choice, you will see these options.